kcafernandes/scotty-scope/README.md

 - **Database:** PostgreSQL, running in Docker
 - **ORM:** SQLAlchemy

+### Status

+Currently in active development.
+Progress so far:

+- ✅ Frontend skeleton — search flow, results page, course page
+- ✅ Backend skeleton — FastAPI routes, connected to the frontend
+- 🔄 Database integration — PostgreSQL and SQLAlchemy models in place, migrating from mock data to real queries

+See [open issues](https://github.com/kcafernandes/scotty-scope/issues) for what's in progress.

 > This project is currently in development, and its features and scope may change.